 dbGaP provides two levels of access - open and controlled - in order to allow broad release of non-sensitive data, while providing oversight and investigator accountability for sensitive data sets involving personal health information.
 Summaries of studies and the contents of measured variables as well as original study document text are generally available to the public, while access to individual-level data including phenotypic data tables and genotypes require varying levels of authorization.

-These data are not available from ICPSR.
-Users should consult the data owners directly (via dbGaP) for details on obtaining the data and documentation.
+These data are not available from NAHDAP.
+Users should consult the data owners directly (via dbGaP) for details on obtaining these resources.